drlukeparry/pyslm/docs/install.rst

 are contained within the
 `requirements.txt <https://github.com/drlukeparry/pyslm/blob/master/requirements.txt>`_
-file, however, the predominant dependencies are those required by `Trimesh <https://github.com/mikedh/trimesh>`_ - the library for loading,and manipulating and working with popular mesh formats.
+file, however, the predominant dependencies are those required by `Trimesh <https://github.com/mikedh/trimesh>`_ - the library for loading and manipulating and working with popular mesh formats.

 .. code:: bash